cuba/PiuPiu/README.md

 ## Dependencies

-PewPew includes...nothing.
+PiuPiu includes...nothing.
 This is a light-weight library.

 ## Credits

-PewPew is owned and maintained by Jacob Sikorski.
+PiuPiu is owned and maintained by Jacob Sikorski.

 ## License

-PewPew is released under the MIT license.
-[See LICENSE](https://github.com/cuba/PewPew/blob/master/LICENSE) for details
+PiuPiu is released under the MIT license.
+[See LICENSE](https://github.com/cuba/PiuPiu/blob/master/LICENSE) for details